Are your science sections suffering on the MCAT?

 It’s scary to think being in that position is very possible.
 Which is why we always urge everyone in the MCAT Mastery Community to do everything you can NOW to prep for the MCAT in the smartest way, so you don’t have any regrets later...

-And the smartest way is to steal the proven MCAT study strategies of top scorers.
+And the smartest way is to copy the already-proven MCAT study strategies of top scorers.

-You don't even have to go find, interview, or get tutored by top scorers, because we have everything you need right here in our Top MCAT Scorer Strategy Guide (PDF download link below).
+You don't even have to go find, interview, or get tutored by top scorers, because we have everything you need in a simple easy to read downloadable PDF strategy guide.